Shadowcat650/rchess/README.md

 }
 ```

+---

+## Contributing

+We welcome contributions!
+Please adhere to the following guidelines:

+- **Bug Reports & Feature Requests:** Open an issue on the [GitHub Issues](https://github.com/Shadowcat650/rchess/issues) page.
+- **Code Contributions:** Fork the repository and create a pull request.

+---

 ## License

-RChess is licensed under the MIT licence.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Shadowcat650/rchess/blob/main/LICENSE) file for details.

+---